 While almost 95 per cent of Australian children are vaccinated, that still leaves a significant number who are not.
 That means they could be more susceptible to disease and, potentially, place others at risk.

-So should vaccination be compulsory?
+So should vaccinations be compulsory?
 Is vaccination an area where ‘the greater good’ should outweigh personal choice?
 Or is it more complicated than that?
 We talked to Associate Professor Maree Donna Simpson, Discipline Leader in Pharmacy and Health Studies at Charles Sturt University, to dig a little deeper into these questions.

 What’s the current state of play for vaccination in Australia?